Chart Color Schemes

 Kingston lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, ACT Government's SA2 area projections with a base of 2022 are used.
-Based on projected demographic shifts, Kingston is forecast to increase by 3,168 persons to 2041, reflecting an overall increase of 43.2% over the 17 years.
+However, all migration drivers were positive factors.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, ACT Government's SA2 area projections are adopted, using 2022 as the base year.
+Future forecasts indicate significant population growth, with Kingston expected to expand by 3,168 persons to 2041, reflecting a total increase of 43.2% over 17 years.

 Frequently Asked Questions - Population